ibm-cloud-architecture/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

 ### Pre-requisites

-We assume an IBM Event Streams is already deployed in the namespace `cp4i-eventstreams` and configured to have mutual TLS for authentication.
+We assume an IBM Event Streams is already deployed in the namespace `cp4i-eventstreams` and configured to have mutual TLS for authentication and SCRAM for external route.
 As an alternative, it is possible to install Strimzi in the namespace where this application will be deploy.

 ## Steps to deploy the application